ericsonga/APCSAReview/_sources/TimedTests/Exercises.rst

       :feedback_b: Implementation II works, but implementation III also works.
       :feedback_c: Implementation IV does not work for situations where additionMinutes + minutes does not go above 60.
       :feedback_d: Correct!
       :feedback_e: Implementations II and III are correct, but implementation I is not.
-Implementation I does not account for values of additionMinutes that push the minute account above 60.
+Implementation I does not account for values of additionMinutes that push the minute count above 60.

       Consider the following declaration for a class that will be used to represent points in time.
 Which of these options correctly implement ''addMinutes()''?